As millions remain without power amid more snow and ice, blame and questions mount

-The storm that brought additional snow and ice to Texas and the South spun east across the Mississippi and Tennessee valleys Wednesday and was expected to move through the Mid-Atlantic and New England — with serious icing expected in Louisiana late Wednesday, and more snow forecast in Arkansas and probably central Tennessee, according to The Washington Post’s Capital Weather Gang.
+The storm that brought additional snow and ice to Texas and elsewhere in the South spun east across the Mississippi and Tennessee valleys Wednesday and was expected to move through the Mid-Atlantic and New England — with serious icing expected in Louisiana late Wednesday, and more snow forecast in Arkansas and probably central Tennessee, according to The Washington Post’s Capital Weather Gang.

 In Texas, more than 3 million customers were still in the dark Wednesday afternoon, according to poweroutage.us, which tracks outages nationwide, along with significant power outages in nine other states.
 Rolling blackouts continued in several states, including Oklahoma, Arkansas, Louisiana and Mississippi.